matlach/atinject/README.md

 # atinject
 ##realtime, scalable, cdi enhanced, 3-tier architecture

-traditional architecture, apache + app server + database. each component must scale independently. how to scale ? a box per component which often leads to inefficient distribution of resources
+traditional architecture, web server + app server + database server. each component must scale independently. how to scale ? a box per component which often leads to inefficient distribution of resources

-while this approach might still work for stateless application this is definitely not going for realtime / stateful application.
+traditional architecture is suitable for stateless application where with limited interaction between connected clients. this is definitely not the case for realtime application where interactions between connected clients is the goal. atinject address this issue.

 the atinject project feature an integrated pipeline which can deliver static content, run business logic and store data in a distributed fashion. just scale when more cpu, ram or storage is needed.